 Points of Pride

-The School of Journalism has many opportunities for donor impact.
-The Centennial Fund will help support the School's gala year in 2014-15 and the Dean's Opportunity Fund helps students report for such projects as the "Made in Montana" business profiles and the Native News Honors Project.
+- The Impact Fund helps students report for projects such as the "Made in Montana" business profiles and the Native News Honors Project.

 To make a gift to the School of Journalism, please complete the form below.

-To find out how to support the School of Journalism, contact Alison Metzger-Jones, Assistant Director of Development and Alumni Relations.
+To find out how to support the School of Journalism, contact Beth Cogswell, Director of Development.